-25. Effect of new accounting pronouncements:
+25. Effect of new accounting pronouncements not yet adopted:

 In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2016-02, Leases (Topic 842).
 This update establishes the principles that lessees and lessors shall apply to report useful information to users of financial statements about the amount, timing, and uncertainty of cash flows arising from a lease.
 Among other things in the amendments in ASU No. 2016-02, lessees will be required to recognize the following for all leases (with the exception of short-term leases) at the commencement date: 1.) a lease liability, which is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and 2.) a right-of-use asset, which is an asset that represents the lessee's right to use, or control the use of, a specified asset for the lease term.
-ASU No. 2016-02 is effective for the Society's year ending December 31, 2022 and is not expected to have a material impact on the Society's financial statements.
+ASU No. 2016-02 is effective for the Society's year ending December 31, 2022.
+Management is currently evaluating the impact of ASU No. 2016-02 on the Society's financial statements.